DarvidTorres/mydocs/Python/Functions/Arguments.md

 ## Default arguments

 - Python allows to define a function with default value assigned to one or more formal arguments.
+- A default argument is a parameter that assumes a default value if a value is not provided in the function call for that argument.
 - The function uses the default value for such an argument if no value is passed to it.
 - If any value is passed, the default value is overridden with the actual value passed.